Savannakhet, Lao Peoples Dem Rep

 A quick flight later I am back in snoozeville Vientiane, where tomorrow I’ll hop a ridiculously early local bus south to Tha Khaek to do some trekking for a couple of days.
 Judging by the date on the calendar, it appears that this is how I will be ringing in the new year.
 Should be interesting.

 *Travel Update* – Since the time of writing, I have arrived in Tha Khaek.
 If Vang Vieng was a one-horse town, then this is a flea on the wing of a fly on a strand of hair on the tail of the horse.
-There is NOTHING here (except,of course, an internet cafe).
-It is essentially just a base camp for the extraordinary area treks.
+There is NOTHING here (except, of course, an internet cafe).
+It is essentially just a base camp for the excellent area treks.
 All of the other tourists, perhaps wisely, did their trekking days ago and got out of here, heading for bigger cities in time to ring in the new year.
 I signed up for a two-day trek through the Phu Hin Bun NPA (National Protected Area), departing on the 31st… but if nobody else signs up then it’s cancelled, and then I don’t know what I’ll do for new years.
 Read by the campfire, I guess?
 Alone?

-Perhaps this is what fate had in store for me all along: a reminder that things in life don’t always go as planned and that we have to be ready to improvise, hopefully with a smile….and that I am to spend the last night of the year in quiet reflection, looking back in peace upon the astonishing string of events that have occurred in a year of complete and total transformation for me.
+Perhaps this is what fate had in store for me all along: a reminder that things in life don’t always go as planned and that we have to be ready to improvise, hopefully with a smile…and that I am to spend the last night of the year in quiet reflection, looking back in peace upon the astonishing string of events that has occurred in a year of complete and total transformation for me.

 The world is just awesome.